 When it comes to retirement accounts, there’s one debate that almost everyone must consider: A Roth IRA vs. Traditional IRA – Which one is better?
 What are the differences, and how do I know which one is the right one for me?

 As someone who has both a Roth and a Traditional account, let me tell you: Each one has traits that can be very valuable to you in their own way!

 In general, no matter which one you choose, you’re doing a great thing by taking advantage of a unique opportunity from the IRS to save and grow your money without having to pay taxes right away (or in some cases, never).

-Over time, when compared to a “normal” savings or investment account, these tax-advantages will add up in an incredible way.
+Over time, when compared to a “regular” savings or investment account, these tax-advantages will add up in an incredible way.
 For some people, this might mean an additional five, six, or seven figures of wealth in their nest eggs over time!

 What is the Difference Between a Roth vs. Traditional IRA?

 The decision as to which type of IRA to go with really boils down to one very important question:

 Would you like to pay your taxes now or later?

 With a traditional IRA, the process works as follows:

 - You earn an income and decide that you’d like to save a portion of it into the traditional IRA.